stonemjs/docs/src/docs/architecture/container.md

 This works thanks to `Proxy.get`, which intercepts property access and calls `make()` under the hood.

 ::: important
-But don’t get carried away — only one-level property resolution is supported.
+But don’t get carried away, only one-level property resolution is supported.
 No `container.services.user`, just `container.userService`.
 :::

 ### Factory Access